-The logic behind finding a reasoning based on a proposition and an inference that has something common with the said proposition is clearly pretty straightforward.
-Its deductive simplicity and ease of use catapulted Aristotle’s theory of syllogism to attain an unparalleled influence on the history of western logic and reasoning.
-Although in the post-renaissance era leading up to the modern age, we came up with logical approaches that were based more on mathematical deductions (and were far more accurate) and less on the uncertainty of non-plausible premises.
-That being said, Aristotle’s logical theory of categorical syllogism attained a stature that makes it far more than a mere historical curiosity.
+The logic behind finding a reasoning based on a proposition and an inference that has something common with the said proposition is pretty straightforward.
+Its deductive simplicity and ease of use catapulted Aristotle’s theory of syllogism to have an unparalleled influence on the history of Western logic and reasoning.
+However, in the post-Renaissance era leading up to the modern age we came up with logical approaches that were based more on mathematical deductions (and were far more accurate) and less on the uncertainty of non-plausible premises.
+That being said, Aristotle’s logical theory of categorical syllogism attained a status that makes it far more than a mere historical curiosity.

-In his book, History of Animals (Historia Animalium), Aristotle was the first person in human history to venture in the classification of different animals.
-He used the traits that are similar among certain animals to classify them under similar groups.
-For example – based on the presence of blood, he made make two different groups such as animals with blood and animals without blood.
-Similarly, based on their habitat, he classified animals as ones that live on water and ones that live on land.
-In his perspective, life had a hierarchical make up and all the living beings could be grouped in this hierarchy based on their position from lowest to highest.
-He placed human species at the highest strata in this hierarchy.
+In his book, Historia Animalium or History of Animals, Aristotle was the first person in human history to venture into the classification of different animals.
+He used traits that are common among certain animals to classify them into similar groups.
+For example, based on the presence of blood, he created two different groups such as animals with blood and animals without blood.
+Similarly, based on their habitat, he classified animals as ones that live in water and ones that live on land.
+In his perspective, life had a hierarchical make-up and all living beings could be grouped in this hierarchy based on their position from lowest to highest.
+He placed the human species highest in this hierarchy.

-He also devised the binomial naming convention.
-Using this system, all living organisms now could be given two different sets of nomenclature defined by name of organism’s ‘genus’ and ‘difference’.
-Aristotle meant the ‘genus’ of a living being to represent its collective family/group as a whole.
-The name of the ‘difference’ is what makes the living organism different other members of the family it falls within.
+He also devised the binomial nomenclature.
+Using this system, all living organisms now could be given two different sets of names defined as the organism’s “genus” and “difference.”
+Aristotle meant the genus of a living being to represent its collective family/group as a whole.
+The difference is what makes the living organism different to other members of the family it falls within.

 3. Founder of Zoology

-He used these empirical methods to carry out, what we could call in modern age designation, several proto-scientific tests and experiments to study the flora and fauna around him.
-One of his early observational experiments included dissecting the bird eggs throughout different stages of embryo development inside the egg.
-Using his observations, he was able to study the detailed growth of different organs as the embryo develops into a fully hatched youngling.
+He used these empirical methods to carry out what we could call in the modern age “designation,” several proto-scientific tests and experiments to study the flora and fauna around him.
+One of his early observational experiments included dissecting birds’ eggs during the different stages of embryonic development inside the egg.
+Using his observations, he was able to study the detailed growth of different organs as the embryo developed into a fully-hatched youngling.

 4. Contributions in Physics

-To put it out rather bluntly, it is true that while Aristotle established new frontiers in the field of life sciences, his escapades in physics fall shorter in comparison.
-His studies in physics seems to have been highly influenced from pre-established ideas of contemporary and predecessor Greek thinkers.
-For instance, in his treatises On Generation and Corruption and On the Heavens, the world setup he described had many similarities with propositions made by some pre-Socratic era theorists.
-About the makeup of the universe, he tardily embraced Empedocles’ view that everything was created from different compositions of four fundamental elements – earth, water, air and fire.
+It is true that while Aristotle established new frontiers in the field of life sciences, his ventures into physics fall short by comparison.
+His studies in physics seem to have been highly influenced by pre-established ideas of contemporary and earlier Greek thinkers.
+For instance, in his treatises On Generation and Corruption and On the Heavens, the world set-up he described had many similarities with propositions made by some pre-Socratic era theorists.
+He embraced Empedocles’ view on the make-up of the universe that everything was created from different compositions of the four fundamental elements: earth, water, air, and fire.

 Similarly, Aristotle believed that any kind of change meant something was in motion.
 In a rather self-contradicting way (at least the initial interpreters found it to be so), he defined the motion of anything as the actuality of a potentiality.
 In its entirety, Aristotle understood physics as a part of theoretical science that was in sync with natural philosophy.
-Perhaps a more synonymous term to adhere with Aristotle’s interpretation would be ‘physis’ or simply the study of nature.
+Perhaps a more synonymous term to attach to Aristotle’s interpretation would be “physis” or simply the study of nature.

 6. Advances in Meteorology

-For his contemporary time and age, Aristotle was able to put forth a detailed analysis of world around him.
-At present, the term meteorology specifically encompasses the interdisciplinary scientific study of atmosphere and weather.
-But Aristotle made a far more generalized approach wherein he also covered different aspects and phenomenon of air, water and earth within his treatise Meteorologica or Meteora.
+For his time and age, Aristotle was able to put forth a very detailed analysis of the world around him.
+At present, the term “meteorology” specifically encompasses the interdisciplinary scientific study of atmosphere and weather.
+But Aristotle had a far more generalized approach wherein he also covered the different aspects and phenomena of air, water, and earth within his treatise Meteorologica.

-In his treatise, in his own words, he lays out details of ‘different affections’ that are common in between air and water, as well as the different kinds and parts of the earth, and the affections that associate those parts together.
-The highlight of his ‘Meteora’ treatise are his accounts for water evaporation, earthquakes, and other common weather phenomena.
-His analysis for these different meteorological occurrences is one of the earliest representations of such phenomena.
-Though that doesn’t say much about the accuracy of his meteorological studies.
-Aristotle believed in the existence of ‘underground winds’ and that the winds and earthquakes were caused by them.
-Similarly, he categorized thunder lightning, rainbows, meteors and comets as different atmospheric phenomena.
+In this treatise, in his own words, he lays out details of “different affections” that are common between air and water, as well as the different parts of the earth, and the affections that bind those parts together.
+The highlights of his Meteorologica treatise are his accounts of water evaporation, earthquakes, and other common weather phenomena.
+His analysis of these different meteorological occurrences is one of the earliest representations of such phenomena, although that doesn’t say much about the accuracy of his meteorological studies.
+Aristotle believed in the existence of “underground winds” and that the winds and earthquakes were caused by them.
+Similarly, he categorized thunder, lightning, rainbows, meteors, and comets as different atmospheric phenomena.

-An attempt to summarize the rich details of Aristotelian ethics within the bounds of a couple of paragraphs will only put it short.
-Having said that, Nicomachean Ethics stand as the major highlight of Aristotelian ethics.
-It represents the best-known work on ethics by Aristotle – a collection of ten boaoks maintained based on notes taken from his various lectures at the Lyceum.
+An attempt to summarize the rich details of Aristotelian ethics within the bounds of a couple of paragraphs will not do it justice.
+Having said that, The Nicomachean Ethics stand out as a major highlight of Aristotle’s interpretations.
+It represents the best-known work on ethics by Aristotle: a collection of ten books based on notes taken from his various lectures at the Lyceum.
 The Nicomachean Ethics lays out Aristotle’s thoughts on various moral virtues and their respective details.

 Aristotelian ethics outline the different social and behavioral virtues of an ideal man.
-The confidence one bears in the face of fear and defeat stacks up as courage.
-The ability to resist the temptations of physical pleasures stand out as a person’s temperance.
-Liberality and magnificence speak the volumes of wealth one can give away for the welfare of others.
-Any ambition can never be truly magnanimous unless it attains an impeccable balance between the honor it promises and the dues it pays.
+For example, the confidence one bears in the face of fear and defeat stacks up as courage, the ability to resist the temptations of physical pleasures stand out as a person’s temperance, liberality and magnificence speak of the volumes of wealth one can give away for the welfare of others, and any ambition can never be truly magnanimous unless it attains an impeccable balance between the honor it promises and the dues it pays.
 These, along with other pivotal excerpts, build the groundwork for Aristotle’s endeavors in ethics.
-In this ethical essence, Aristotle believed that ‘regardless of the various influences of our parents, society and nature, we ourselves are the sole narrators of our souls and their active states.’
+In this ethical essence, Aristotle believed that “regardless of the various influences of our parents, society and nature, we ourselves are the sole narrators of our souls and their active states.”

-Aristotelianism is the biggest exemplary to the influence Aristotelian philosophy has had on the entire subsequent philosophical paradigm itself.
-Aristotelianism represents the philosophical traditions that takes its roots from the various works of Aristotle in philosophy.
-This route of conventional philosophy is highly influenced from different aspect of various Aristotelian ideologies including his view on philosophical methodology, epistemology, metaphysics, aesthetics, ethics and many more.
+Aristotelianism is the biggest example of the influence Aristotelian philosophy has had on the entire subsequent philosophical paradigm.
+Aristotelianism represents the philosophical tradition that takes its roots from the various works of Aristotle in philosophy.
+The route of conventional philosophy is highly influenced by different aspects of Aristotelian ideologies including his view on philosophical methodology, epistemology, metaphysics, aesthetics, ethics, and many more.

-The fact remains that Aristotle’s ideas have become deeply engraved in the social and communal thought structure of overall civilization that followed in the western world.
-His philosophical works were first rehearsed and defended by the members of Peripatetic school.
-The Neoplatonist followed suit soon after, and made well documented critical commentaries on his popular writings.
-Historians also point out major references of Aristotelianism in early Islamic philosophy where in contemporary Islamic philosophers such as Al-Kindi, Al-Farabi and others translated and incorporated Aristotle’s work in their learning.
+The fact remains that Aristotle’s ideas have become deeply engrained in the social and communal thought structure of many civilizations that followed in the Western world.
+His philosophical works were first rehearsed and defended by members of the Peripatetic school.
+The Neoplatonists followed suit soon after and made well-documented critical commentaries on his popular writings.
+Historians also point out major references to Aristotelianism in early Islamic philosophy where contemporary Islamic philosophers such as Al-Kindi, Al-Farabi and others translated and incorporated Aristotle’s work into their learning.

-The word politics is derived from the greek word ‘polis’ which in ancient Greece simply represented any city-state.
-Aristotle believed that ‘polis’ reflected the topmost strata of political association.
-Being a citizen of a polis was essential for a person to lead a life of good quality.
-Attaining the stature of such a citizen meant you needed to make necessary political connections to secure a permanent residence.
-In Aristotle’s view, this very pursues concluded the fact that ‘man is a political animal.’
+The word “politics” is derived from the Greek word polis which in ancient Greece simply represented any city state.
+Aristotle believed that the polis reflected the topmost strata of political association.
+Being a citizen of a polis was essential for a person to lead a good-quality life.
+Attaining this status meant that a citizen needed to make necessary political connections to secure permanent residence.
+In Aristotle’s view, this very pursuit pointed to the fact that “man is a political animal.”

-Without a doubt, the various ventures of Aristotle’s life helped shape up his political acumen in ways his predecessors and contemporaries could not.
+Without a doubt, the various ventures of Aristotle’s life helped shape his political acumen in ways his predecessors and contemporaries could not.
 His progressive adventures in the biology of natural flora and fauna are quite visible in the naturalism of his politics.
-He divides the polis and their respective constitutions into six categories, of which three he adjudges as good and remaining three as bad.
-In his view, the good ones are constitutional government, aristocracy, and kingship, and the bad ones include democracy, oligarchy and tyranny.
+He divides the polis and its respective constitutions into six categories, of which three he judges to be good and the remaining three bad.
+In his view, the good ones are constitutional government, aristocracy, and kingship, and the bad ones include democracy, oligarchy, and tyranny.
 He believes that the political valuation of an individual directly depends on their contributions in making the life of their polis better.

-Many of the records of Aristotle’s take on art and poetics, much like many other documents of his philosophical and literary works, were composed around 330 BCE.
+Many of the records of Aristotle’s views on art and poetry, much like many other documents of his philosophical and literary works, were composed around 330 BC.
 Most of these exist and survive to this day because they were duly noted down and preserved by his pupils during his lectures.
-Aristotle’s insight in poetics primarily revolves around drama.
+Aristotle’s insight into poetics primarily revolves around drama.

-Perhaps in one of those subsequent periods when Aristotelianism was gaining more ground around the world, his original take on drama was divided into two separate segments.
-The first part now focused on tragedy and epic, and the second part discussed the various details of comedy.
-According to Aristotle, a good tragedy should be able to involve the audience and make them feel katharsis (a sense of purification through pity and fear).
+During a later period when Aristotelianism was gaining more ground around the world, his original take on drama was divided into two separate segments.
+The first part focused on tragedy and epic, and the second part discussed the various details of comedy.
+According to Aristotle, a good tragedy should involve the audience and make them feel katharsis (a sense of purification through pity and fear).

-It has been more than 2300 years since the last day of the Aristotelian era in ancient Greece, yet the research and work of Aristotle remain as influential in this time and age.
-From fields that significantly incline towards a structurally scientific orientation such as physics and biology, to the very minute details about the nature of knowledge, reality, and existence – his multitudinous all-around contributions truly make him one of the most influential people in human history.
+It has been more than 2,300 years since the last day of the Aristotelian era in ancient Greece yet the research and work of Aristotle remain as influential today as it ever was.
+From fields that lean towards structurally scientific orientation such as physics and biology, to the very minute details about the nature of knowledge, reality, and existence, his multitudinous all-round contributions truly make him one of the most influential people in human history.